This post may contain affiliate links. Please read our disclosure policy.

 The photos and instructions are here to help you visualize how to make a small batch of macaroni salad.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Make the dressing: Combine the mayonnaise, sour cream, vinegar, mustard, relish, and parsley in a small bowl.
+1. Make the Dressing: In a small bowl, stir together the mayonnaise, sour cream, vinegar, mustard, relish, and parsley.

 macaroni salad dressing in a small bowl.